caiovigo/academic_website/content/post/20190730_Certificates/index.md

 # To use, add an image named `featured.jpg/png` to your project's folder.
 [image]
   # Caption (optional)
-  caption = "Sorry for the low-quality image."
+  caption = "Looks like that now I'm not allowed anymore to attend grad classes at the Math and the Computer Science departments."

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = ""
+  focal_point = "Smart"

   # Show image only in page previews?
   preview_only = false